babyinthesky/Validator-SSN/README.md

 # Validator-SSN
-a validator for Finnish security number
+A validator for Finnish Security Number implemented by Node.js and Express.js

 How to Install and Test: